 Given our previous results, which suggest that competition for agricultural resources and territory in newly populated areas have been conducive to conflict at ethnic borders, it is feasible that ethnic similarity at the border, either in subsistence strategies or culture, may affect the prevalence of conflict.
-In fact, previous literature has focused on the role of heterogeneity and relatedness between groups and emphasized the importance of shared interests and preferences to understand the role of economic and cultural similarities in conflict (Spolaore and Wacziarg, 2009).
+In fact, previous literature has focused on the role of heterogeneity and relatedness between groups and emphasized the importance of shared interests and preferences to understand the role of economic and cultural similarities in conflict (Alesina et al., 2003; Alesina and La Ferrara, 2005; Spolaore and Wacziarg, 2009).
 On the one hand, it has been suggested that closely related groups, which tend to have similar preferences over rival goods (e.g., land), will be more likely to fight over those types of goods.
 On the other hand, it has been suggested that dissimilar groups, which tend to have different preferences over public goods (e.g., policies or public goods in general), will be more likely to fight over those types of goods.

-To explore the role of ethnic similarities and complementarities in both cultural and economic traits across the historical ethnic borders, we match ethnicities in Murdock's map with the Ethnographic Atlas (Murdock, 1967) and information from the Ethnologue (Lewis et al., 2009) to compute several measures of economic, cultural, and linguistic distances across the historical ethnic border.
-Specifically, we compute measures of similarity in subsistence strategy, linguistic distances for various levels of aggregation of the language tree coded in Ethnologue, as well as cultural distances based on the Ethnographic Atlas. ^{36,37,38} The results of the analysis are shown in Table 7 and suggest that the larger
+To explore the role of ethnic similarities and complementarities in both cultural and economic traits across the historical ethnic borders, we match ethnicities in Murdock's map with the Ethnographic Atlas (Murdock, 1967) and information from the Ethnologue (Lewis et al., 2009) to compute several